-Named safeguarding person: John Woods/Fran Calver has responsibility for safeguarding issues.
-All queries and concerns relating to safeguarding should be referred to John Woods/Fran Calver in the first instance.
+Named safeguarding person: for each event has responsibility for safeguarding issues.
+All queries and concerns relating to safeguarding should be referred to the named safeguarding person or WEBBA secretary in the first instance.
+Refer to event programme posters and band joining instructions as update will be in at least one format.

-Any projects, events or other activities that will involve vulnerable people must be planned with the involvement of John Woods or Fran Calver and in line with established procedures and ground rules (see below).
+Any projects, events or other activities that will involve vulnerable people must be planned with the involvement of named person and in line with established procedures and ground rules (see below).

-Policy review: This policy will be reviewed and amended (if necessary) on an annual basis by the WEBBA committee.
+Policy review: This policy will be reviewed and amended (if necessary) on a regular basis by the WEBBA committee.
 It will also be reviewed in response to changes in relevant legislation, good practice, or in response to an identified failing in its effectiveness.